werkraum-media/lightbox/README.md

 # Description

-Get a nice lightbox with different options
+Get a nice lightbox with different options, for Bootstrap 5.

 # Installation